josmar-crwdstffng/angular/aio/content/guide/router.md

 This guide works with a CLI-generated Angular application.
 If you are working manually, make sure that you have `<base href="/">` in the `<head>` of your index.html file.
-This assumes that the `app` folder is the application root, and uses `"/"`.
+This assumes that the `app` directory is the application root, and uses `"/"`.

 </div>